ier005/Encrypted-communication-system/README.md

 An encrypted communication system:
 - A Linux kernel module - enccom
-- A userspace application to interact with *enccom*
+- A userspace application to interact with *enccom* - uaccess